eljefe303030/Melius/README.md

 1. The mod Weapon Sound Fixes has the side effect of controller vibration for Maelstrom, Grendel and some other weapons being low to non-existent.
 2. The larger your inventory contents, the more lag you will experience when coming in and out of menus, especially if you have added the HD Overhaul mod.
 I do not know a fix for this except stashing excess inventory (including ammo) into a safe container.
 3. The Random NPC Height mod can cause clipping for female NPCs and furniture.
-4. If you have an issue where crew or companions freeze, try updating the [Landing Animations Reloaded](https://www.nexusmods.com/starfield/mods/7569) mod to the latest version, using the instructions on the mod page. **(Version 2.0 only of Melius only)**
-5. Not all the additional clothing combinations are compatible with each other and can cause visual glitches/clipping in both the preview and in game views.
+4. Not all the additional clothing combinations are compatible with each other and can cause visual glitches/clipping in both the preview and in game views.
 Choose a different combination of outfits if this occurs.
-6. [DualSense - PS5 Icons](https://www.nexusmods.com/starfield/mods/215) mod is enabled by default, if you use an Xbox controller, untick this mod in the *optional* section in the left hand pane of MO2.
-This will be disabled by default in the next release.
-7. If you get false contraband notifications, turn off Starfarer in Starvival's settings (Configuration Book >>> Tweaks >>> Spaceship Systems >>> Other >>> Starfarer Mode [Off]).
-If you still have this issue, update to the latest version of Starvival and make sure Starfarer is disabled.
+6. If you get false contraband notifications, turn off Starfarer in Starvival's settings (Configuration Book >>> Tweaks >>> Spaceship Systems >>> Other >>> Starfarer Mode [Off]).
-8. After going through Unity, Starvival will turn itself off and reset all of its settings.
+7. After going through Unity, Starvival will turn itself off and reset all of its settings.
 Turn Starvival back on and make your changes to settings.
 NPCs might have missing body parts.
 Save game, exit and reload will fix this.
-9. Starvival boostpacks needs fuel will enable you to use boostpack when out of fuel.
-This will be fixes in the next release of Melius.
-There is a patch available in the meantime from the hotfixes channel in the Melius Discord server.
-10. Some NPCs dialogue lines may be spoken all at once.
-This will be fixed in the next release of Melius.
-There is a fix in the meantime in the hotfixes channel of the Melius Discord server.

 ## Changelog

-2.1 Adds a number of mods that provide some visual, audio and gameplay improvements/changes.
-Added Starvival to the Melius Hardcore profile, Starvival requires the Shattered Space DLC but both profiles can be played without the DLC.
+Version 2.2

 **This version will need a new game.**

+Updated to work with latest Starfield update (1.15.216).
+Adds some bug fixes and adds mods that provide some visual and gameplay improvements.

+No major changes will take place in this update, as this is designed to get the list working with 1.15.216.
+The version after this is planned to be a major update.

 [Full Changelog](https://github.com/eljefe303030/Melius/blob/main/changelog.md)